Q. Describe the most common types of jobs you do for your clients.

 Q. Describe your most recent project, what it involved, how much it cost, and how long it took.

 A. Just finished another travel program on The Oregon Coast.
 The DVDs sell in gift shops and many have been on The Discovery Channel.
+The one hour program had a budget of $40,000 which included script, narrator and many days of shooting and editing.
+IT was done over a five month period.

 Q. If you were advising someone who wanted to get into your profession, what would you suggest?